Last Updated on November 20, 2021 by Paul Guzman

 5 Kinds of Plants for Your Landscape Business.
 If you have a passion for lawn care and landscaping, you’re probably in the business already or are about to go into business.
 You’ll need a beginner guide (linked below) and you’ll need some ideas for what types of plants you will want to provide and install on a regular basis.

 First of all, don’t go over your own head.
 If the plant sounds too difficult to care for, then you might want to avoid it altogether.
-However, there are five surefire plants which always get the job done and are super easy to take care of.
+However, there are five surefire plants that always get the job done and are super easy to take care of.

 Evergreens are great for year-round curb appeal.
 However, you will have to pick the exact perfect kind for your soil needs and for the climate you are currently in.
 An evergreen out of place is worse than no evergreen at all because it easily becomes dead, rotten, or infested.